spotfiresoftware/tibco-streaming-samples/docker/ef-2node-awsec2/ef-2node-awsec2-app/src/site/markdown/index.md

 ...
 ```

-Those scripts will be copyed over to instance(s) and placed into the /home/centos/additional-scripts folder.
+Those scripts will be copied over to instance(s) and placed into the /home/centos/additional-scripts folder.
 ```shell
 .
 ├── 1-start_cluster.sh